%

 Housing Affordability

 Sumter's price-to-income ratio is 4.1x — homes cost 4.1 times the local median household income of $49,486.
 This is moderately affordable.
-A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals.
+A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals and young families who are saving for down payments.
+The national average price-to-income ratio is approximately 4.5x, putting Sumter near the national norm.

 Rent vs Buy Analysis

-A typical mortgage payment on a median-priced home in Sumter (20% down at 7%) is approximately $1,363/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,529.
-The median rent of $1,410/mo is roughly comparable to buying costs — in this environment, renters choose flexibility while buyers choose equity building.
-When renting is cheaper than buying, the renter pool stays deep and vacancy stays low.
+A typical mortgage payment on a median-priced home in Sumter (20% down at 7%) is approximately $1,091/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,257/mo.
+The median rent of $1,410/mo is actually comparable to or more than the cost of buying — this is unusual and may signal rent correction risk, as tenants realize they could build equity for a similar monthly outlay.
+Monitor this ratio over time — if buying becomes cheaper than renting, expect some tenant attrition as renters convert to homeowners.
+The gap between $1,410 in rent and $1,257 in ownership costs is a structural driver of your occupancy rates.

 Income & Employment

 The median household income in Sumter is $49,486, with a population of 50,000 growing at 1.9% per year.
 Sumter is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
-Moderate population growth indicates a stable economic foundation.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Moderate incomes support a working-class to middle-class tenant base.

 What This Means for Investors